rust-lang/rust/data.md

 This is the most important `repr`.
 It has fairly simple intent: do what C does.
 The order, size, and alignment of fields is exactly what you would expect from C or C++.
 Any type you expect to pass through an FFI boundary should have `repr(C)`, as C is the lingua-franca of the programming world.
-However this is also necessary to soundly do more elaborate tricks with data layout such as reintepretting values as a different type.
+This is also necessary to soundly do more elaborate tricks with data layout such as reintepretting values as a different type.